 See the BH052 Program Guide for Entry Requirements.

-This course runs concurrently with Honours Seminar and Practice, Reflection & Discourse and facilitates the practical experimentation of your Honours project.
-The development of your project will be supported through individual supervision, providing direction, support and advice to assist you in extending your ideas and methods through self-guided studio practice.
+This course runs concurrently with Honours Seminar and Research in Creative practice, and facilitates the practical experimentation of your Honours project.
+The development of your project will be primarily supported through individual supervision, providing direction, support and advice to assist you in extending your ideas and methods through self-guided practice-led-research.
 The relationship between you and your supervisor is a critical part of the Honours experience, and determines the major learning focus for this course.

-The course of study will consist of an approved individual program of studio-based work, outlined in a work proposal, which students will develop in consultation with academic staff.
+The course of study will consist of an approved individual program of practice-led-research, captured and outlined in a work proposal (devised in Honours Seminar), which students will develop in consultation with academic staff.
 Regular individual and group tutorials will supplement and inform individual studio work.

 Objectives/Learning Outcomes/Capability Development

 The following Program Learning Outcomes have been specified for this course:

 - Apply a body of practical and theoretical knowledge to undertake and initiate independent practice-led-research as an integral part of your professional and artistic development